electrolux-oss/aws-cost-exporter/README.md

 The exporter supports different granularities for cost metrics:

+- **HOURLY**: Exports the Hourly cost over the `polling_interval_seconds` which must not exceed 14 days.
+Hourly granularity requires opt-in from the AWS Cost Explorer Settings page and will incur additional charges.
 - **DAILY**: Exports the cost for the previous day.
 - **MONTHLY**: Exports month-to-date costs (from the first day of the current month to now).